The Lost Synagogues

 East New York Talmud Torah

-Address: Southwest corner, Barbey Street and Dumont Avenue Block: 4076 Lot: 25
+Address: 872 Dumont Avenue, southwest corner, Barbey Street and Dumont Avenue Block: 4076 Lot: 25

 Founding of Congregation: Unknown